DIY Built-Up Foam Pencil Grip: Easy OT Handwriting Aid

 Built Up Pencil Grips Using Other Materials

-Foam tubing may be a good option as well depending on your case to use as a built up gripping surface.
+Foam tubing is a good option as well depending on your case to use as a built up gripping surface.
 Check out my post on how to create your own built up utensils for forks, toothbrushes, hairbrushes, etc.

 What Size and Shape Foam Ball Should I Use?